See a few letters out of hundreds at the bottom after the DVD clip.

-I believe this gave me an appreciation of sound based training techniques when I finally became a full-time behaviourist and dog trainer.
+I believe this gave me an appreciation of sound based training techniques for when I finally became a full-time behaviourist and dog trainer.

 I found that certain sounds aided training in most dogs.
 Some specific sounds can intensify your pet's ability and aid concentration and mark both good and bad behaviour.